-- Transshipment is required between Alashankou and Druzhba due to the gauge difference between China and Kazakhstan.
+- i) Transshipment is required between Alashankou and Druzhba due to the gauge difference between China and Kazakhstan.
 This border crossing is notorious for time-consuming CIQ procedures. - ii) The route uses the Chinese railway for about 6,000km, so it will be necessary to obtain the cooperation of Chinese Railways before container block trains can be run.
 There is concern that railway tariffs may rise due to the long distance involved. - iii) The route crosses three national borders, raising concerns about efficiency in border-crossing procedures.

-4) Tumangang/ Khasan route
+4) Tumangang/Khasan route

 This route connects the east coast of the Korean Peninsula with the Russian Far East via Rajin, Tumangang, Khasan and Ussuriysk by rail, without once requiring cargo to be loaded onto a ship.
 The total distance is 9,437km from Khasan to Moscow, or 10,737km from Busan to Moscow.
 Although the total length is longer than the three routes that use the Gyungui Line, the route may have the edge on them, in that it does not transit China or Mongolia.
-In fact, Russian Railways have great expectations for this route because, if cargo could be sent from the ROK by rail via the DPRK, marine transport fees would not be required and it would be possible to make it more price competitive than the current route, which combines marine and TSR elements.
+In fact, Russian Railways has great expectations for this route because, if cargo could be sent from the ROK by rail via the DPRK, marine transport fees would not be required and it would be possible to make it more price competitive than the current route, which combines marine and TSR elements.
 However, many problems are likely to be encountered in developing this route:

-- i) Transshipment is required at Tumangang / Khasan border due to the gauge difference between the DPRK and Russia and a transshipment station would have to be constructed for this purpose. - ii) The DPRK's domestic railways, especially the Pyongra Line, which passes along the east coast, are extremely dilapidated single-track lines, so a vast amount of investment would be required before block trains could run on them.
-The Pyongra Line contains many tunnels, bridges and steep curves.
+- i) Transshipment is required at Tumangang/Khasan border due to the gauge difference between the DPRK and Russia and a transshipment station would have to be constructed for this purpose. - ii) The DPRK's domestic railways, especially the Pyongra Line, which passes along the east coast, are extremely dilapidated single-track lines, so a vast amount of investment would be required before block trains could run on them.
+The Pyongra Line contains many tunnels, bridges and steep curves. - iii) About 800km of this route runs through the DPRK, so transit fees for cargo from the ROK would have to be paid to the relevant authority in the DPRK.
+In addition, the trains would have to travel some 500km within the ROK from Busan, thereby pushing up rail transport costs.

-- iii) About 800km of this route runs through the DPRK, so cargo from the ROK would have to pay transit fees to the relevant authority in the DPRK.
-In addition, the trains would have to travel some 500km within the ROK from Busan, thereby pushing up rail transport costs. - iv) It would be necessary to construct new railway facilities on the ROK side, as mentioned before. - v) Reconnection work on the Donghae North and Central lines has already been delayed, reflecting their lower priority compared with the Gyungui Line.
-Consequently, it is difficult to predict when the Donghae Line will be reconnected.
+iv) It would be necessary to construct new railway facilities on the ROK side, as mentioned before.